-Completed Application, no fields left blank.

-Completed Certifications Form section, signed by Applicant.

-First page of IRS Form W-9.
-Copies of the applicant's results from the "GHG Summary" tab and "Co-benefit Summary" tab from the California Natural Resources Agency (CNRA) Draft Urban Greening Benefits Calculator Tool Dated and itemized Quote(s) for the project costs.
-Aerial map of the project from an online resource Photographs of the project site and a representation of the project plan area (i.e. site plan).
+- Completed Application, no fields left blank. - □ Completed Certifications Form section, signed by Applicant. - □ First page of IRS Form W-9. - □ Copies of the applicant's results from the "GHG Summary" tab and "Co-benefit Summary" tab from the California Natural Resources Agency (CNRA) Draft Urban Greening Benefits Calculator Tool - Dated and itemized Quote(s) for the project costs. - □ Aerial map of the project from an online resource - D Photographs of the project site and a representation of the project plan area (i.e. site plan). - □ Supplemental document(s) for the following items: - Project Implementation Plan with a supporting Project Budget and Project Schedule that provides dates and details for key deliverables as anticipated by the Applicant. - What is your experience with implementing urban greening or vegetative barriers projects? - If possible, how will you leverage projects funded through existing initiatives within the community such as the Transformative Climate Communities (TCC) projects already in place or in progress? - What steps will you take to evaluate the viability of the community suggested locations for urban greening or vegetative barriers? - For Urban Greening projects only, how will you partner with individuals within the community boundaries?

-All proposals are due no later than 5:00 PM, July 28, 2022.
+All proposals are due no later than 5:00 PM, August 4, 2022 September 30, 2022.
 Late proposals will not be accepted under any circumstances.